-Figure 5 FcRIIa and FcRIIIa polymorphism frequencies in healthy subject and tumor patients.
+Figure 5 FcRIIa and FcRIIIa polymorphism frequencies in healthy subjects and tumor patients.
 Values are expressed as percentages.
-The statistical data were obtained by using of goodness-of-fit statistic.
+The statistical data were obtained by using goodness-of-fit statistic.
 Values of P < 0.05 were considered significant.
 NS: Not significant; HS: Healthy subject; TP: Tumor patients.